“Dark Tourism” by Rebecca Bathory (no place of publication given, Carpet Bombing Culture, 2018), 240 pages.

 ), though opinions on this vary.
 The Taj is today a rather mainstream mass-tourism attraction.

 is the Sidoarjo mud flow

 .
 I found it quite shocking to see images of those sculptures that I had seen intact in 2014 being so damaged just a couple of years later – with missing limbs, some decapitated, heads smashed in.
-Given the author's penchant for abandoned buildings I was surprised that she didn't venture to the ghost village with an abandoned mosque that's right on the edge of the mud flow.
-Or if she did, she withholds any photos taken there from us.
+Given the author's penchant for abandoned buildings I was surprised that she didn't venture to the ghost village with an abandoned mosque that's right on the edge of the mud flow and added a photo or two from there.
+But again: you can't have everything ...

 Another two burial sites

 and a trio of yet more bone chapels

 – skulls galore! – in the Czech Republic

 , followed by yet another abandoned buildings